nickadam/powershell-cya/README.md

 CYA presents a warning if any config items are unprotected when the CYA module loads.
-You can choose to see this warning every time you open a shell by adding `Import-Module Cya` to your [PowerShell Profile](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_profiles?view=powershell-7.2).
+You can choose to see this warning every time you open a shell by adding `Import-Module CYA` to your [PowerShell Profile](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_profiles?view=powershell-7.2).

 You can also suppress these warnings by setting the environment variable `CYA_DISABLE_UNPROTECTED_MESSAGE` to `$True`.